Elyzavetka/Elyzavetka/README.md

 I am a passionate and proactive Full-Stack Engineer.
 I have a mathematical and organized brain which makes me a great coder.
 I love not just writing code, but building beautiful reliable products.

-Before my journey into tech, I was an experienced photo editor working for women's magazines.
+Before my journey into Tech, I was an experienced photo editor working for women's magazines.
 I was inspired to move into technology seeing how automation revolutionized teamwork and efficiency within publishing houses.
 I take pride in delivering high-quality work and helping teams produce elegant and functional products.
 Delighted to transfer the teamwork abilities cultivated in magazine work to the field of software development.

 Skills
 ------